Skip to main content

 await plugin.powerup.getPowerupByCode(BuiltInPowerupCodes.Link);

-You can get the data stored in a particular powerup slot by using the getPowerupProperty method:
+You can get the data stored in a particular powerup property by using the getPowerupProperty method:

 await plugin.powerup.getPowerupProperty(BuiltInPowerupCodes.Link, 'URL');